cskitty/vora/README.md

 - [x] Use bluetooth selfie button to start/stop
 - [x] TTS to speak out the recognized object
 - [x] Add facetime call to volunteers for help
-- [x] Created website http://vora.ml/ for volunteer registeration
+- [x] Created website https://vorastudio.org/ for volunteer registeration

-## Command Line to Compile and Install on Iphone
+## Command Line to Compile and Install on IPhone

 ```console
 flutter build ios